Astros vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. Athletics: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Kyle Tucker and the Houston Astros will attempt to beat Jace Peterson and the Oakland Athletics when the teams square off on Saturday at 4:10 PM ET.
+The Houston Astros and Alex Bregman will square off against Carlos Perez and the Oakland Athletics at Minute Maid Park on Sunday, with the first pitch at 2:10 PM ET.

-The Astros are favored in this one, at -300, while the underdog Athletics have +240 odds to play spoiler.
-Houston is a 2.5-run favorite (at +105 odds).
-An 8.5-run over/under has been set for this game.
+The Astros are the favorite in this one, at -350, while the underdog Athletics have +280 odds to upset.
+Houston is favored on the run line (-2.5 with -110 odds).
+The total is 8.5 runs for this matchup (with -110 odds to go over and -110 odds to go under).

 Rep your team with officially licensed Astros gear!
 Head to Fanatics to find jerseys, shirts, and much more.